sassoftware/event-provenance-registry/INSTRUCTIONS.md

 ## Source Code Headers

 Every file containing source code must include copyright and license information.
+Source code refers to any executable code such as .java or .go files, shell scripts, etc. It does not refer to content such as documentation, build scripts, or configuration files.

 ### Example Apache license copyright header
 Example copyright header for projects using the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.